-(45) a. do-iti měst-a b. do-jít do měst-a
+(45) a. do-iti měst-a to-walk town-GEN.SG 'reach the town'

-to-walk town-GEN.SG to-walk to town-GEN.SG
+b. do-jít do měst-a to-walk to town-GEN.SG 'reach the town'

-'reach th e town' 'reach th e to wn'

 Another possibility is to assume that the problematic prefixes have a non-homophonous prepositional counterpart; for instance, for vy- it could be the Russian preposition iz 'out' and the Czech z 'out, from', which typically co-occur with verbs prefixed with vy-.
 Note that copies do not have to be of the same form in derivations; see discussion of prepositional incorporation in Baker (1988) and the analysis of the German verbal prefix ent- 'out' in Biskup & Putnam (2012), who argue that the ent- is a spell-out of the incorporated preposition aus 'out'.